elixir-lang/elixir-lang.github.com/_posts/2019-02-25-mint-a-new-http-library-for-elixir.markdown

 ]
 ```

-As we can all calls to `Mint.HTTP` functions returns an updated `conn` which holds the state for the connection, it is important to carry on the `conn` to the next function call or the state will be corrupted.
+As we can see all calls to `Mint.HTTP` functions returns an updated `conn` which holds the state for the connection, it is important to carry on the `conn` to the next function call or the state will be corrupted.

 On line 2 we send a request to the server.
 A reference to the request is returned, this reference is useful when sending concurrent requests, either with HTTP1 pipelining or with HTTP2 multiplexed streams.